alexanderbazhenoff/jenkins-shared-library/README.md

     @Library('jenkins-shared-library')

     node('master') {
-        CommonFunctions = new org.alx.commonFunctions() as Object  // shout be placed before GlobalConstants GlobalConstants = new org.alx.OrgAlxGlobals() as Object
+        // CommonFunctions assignment and cast should be placed before GlobalConstants CommonFunctions = new org.alx.commonFunctions() as Object
+        GlobalConstants = new org.alx.OrgAlxGlobals() as Object
         // Then use constants from OrgAlxGlobals
     }